Wishing Upon a Telstar

 Coleco’s line of electronic handheld sports games such as Electronic Quarterback and the Head-to-Head series help keep the company afloat in the late 70’s, with $200 million in sales for the devices posted in 1979, and $400 million for the handheld electronic games industry overall in 1980.
 This leads the brothers to ignore the near disaster experienced with the Telstar PONG clones and fund a new R&D video game division to the tune of $1.5 million.
 The team is led by Eric Bromley, who has experience under his belt heading the R&D departments of coin-op companies such as Midway.
 Bromley’s team is charged to develop a new third-generation home videogame system, one that will set the standard in graphics quality, performance, and expandability.
 Bromley himself had done preliminary work in designing and costing a system several years earlier, but the high cost of RAM kept an advanced console out of reach.

 Koming with Kong

 The key to the success of this new machine is to be its pack-in cartridge, an adaptation of the smash arcade hit Donkey Kong.
 Coleco sends Bromley over to Japan to negotiate the rights, where imposing Nintendo chairman Hiroshi Yamauchi presents him with an ultimatum.
 Either agree to a pay Nintendo a $2 royalty per cartridge sold and wire a $200,000 advance by the end of the day or risk losing the license to either Atari or Mattel, both of whom are scratching at the door looking to buy.
 Bromley makes the call to Greenberg and convinces him that the rights to the biggest hit since Pac-Man are within their grasp.
 A verbal agreement to the Donkey Kong license is made.
-Bromley later gets a scare when Nintendo informs him they have changed their minds and decided to give Atari the license, but an impassioned plea to Yamauchi persuades the usually iron-willed Nintendo president to stick with the original Coleco deal and grant Atari only the home computer rights.
+Bromley later gets a scare when Nintendo informs him they have changed their minds and decided to give Atari the license, but an impassioned plea to Yamauchi persuades the usually iron-willed Nintendo president to stick with the original Coleco deal and later grant Atari only the home computer rights.